Discover Amsterdam

 Image from Amsterdam Science Park

-The Dutch polder is so important, they’ve even turned it into a verb.
-Polderen loosely translates as discussing a particular issue with a wide range of stakeholders until a consensus is reached.
+The Dutch polder is so important that they’ve even turned it into a verb.
+Polderen loosely translates as discussing a particular issue with various stakeholders until a consensus is reached.
 And the famous polder model takes its name from the tracts of land enclosed by dikes.
 Café-Restaurant Polder in Amsterdam’s Science Park is of course named after the piece of land on which it’s built.
 And although it’s nestled among the modern Science Park buildings, it used to be an old warehouse that’s since been converted into a dining and events space.
 Polder is open all day for breakfast, lunch and dinner, with a terrace in summer and a wood-burning stove in winter.
-Either way, look out over the dikes and know that you’re on a true Dutch polder.
+Either way, look over the dikes and know you’re on a true Dutch polder.

 Aan de Poel restaurant interior